 This is the level I’m at.

 The highlights are this: A small town with a serial killer past.
 A kidnapped young boy.
 A creepy house in need of some serious HGTV renovations.
-And a father with a young, strange son who is looking for a fresh start after the death of his wife.
+And a father with a strange son who is looking for a fresh start after the death of his wife.

-The chapters are told from the rotating POVs of Tom – the father with the shit house and weird son with a creepy imaginary friend who “lives under the floor” – and the two detectives working the case of the missing boy.
+The chapters are told from the rotating POVs of Tom – the widower with the shit house and weird son whose creepy imaginary friend “lives under the floor” – and the two detectives working the case of the missing boy.
 I think I literally loved Tom?
 I’ve never had a book boyfriend before, so I’m not sure how that even works because it’s fucking weird.
 But, goddamn did he jump off the page in emotion and humanity.
 I understood his grief, his frustrations, his conflicts about who he was as a father and writer and widower and estranged son.
 He was very complex and I found him to be beautiful in his creation.

 The themes of the novel are so contrasting.
 On one hand, you have an abundance of human emotion centred around family and grief and fatherhood, and then, on the other hand, you are given something exceptionally dark and creepy within the serial killer plot.
-The way North weaves these two concepts around each other to make both relevant to each other, but still stand out individually created something that was engaging at every level.
+The way North weaves these two concepts around each other to make both relevant to each other, but still stand out individually, created a plot that was engaging at every level.
 No moment was wasted, no words were unnecessary.
 Each scene propelled the narrative forward, both separately and simultaneously.

 This an author who understands pace and narrative far better than most I’ve read.

 From the outside, it would be easy to say this is just another thriller flooding the market, but it’s so much more than that and I was enamoured.
-The Whisper Man sets itself apart from other thrillers in both tone, character development and North’s ability to build every plot thread up in equal importance by using human emotions and motivations that are visceral.
+The Whisper Man sets itself apart from other thrillers in tone, character development and North’s ability to build every plot thread up in equal importance by using human emotions and motivations that are visceral.